cryoraj/AmazonCustomerCoupon/README.md

 This project explores customer behavior around **digital driving coupons**.
 The goal was to answer a simple but important question:

-**👉 Will a customer accept the coupon?**
+** Will a customer accept the coupon?**

-Using a dataset from the **UCI Machine Learning Repository**, we analyzed different factors that influence coupon acceptance, such as:
+Using a dataset from the **UCI Machine Learning Repository**, I have analyzed different factors that influence coupon acceptance, such as:
 - Coupon type
 - Passenger (who the driver is with)
 - Time of day